BretJohnson/aspire-mobile/README.md

 This project enables .NET MAUI and other mobile clients to work .NET Aspire.
 It also includes a .NET MAUI + Aspire project template.

+Terminology note: The packages and namespaces here with `Mobile` in the name help support Aspire with any mobile client (e.g., .NET Android, .NET iOS, Uno, Avalonia).
+The packages with `Maui` in the name are for MAUI specific functionality beyond that.

 ## Status

 We're taking a staged approach to adding Aspire support to .NET MAUI / mobile clients:

 **Experimental stage:** Support Aspire without any product changes to MAUI itself, Aspire, or Visual Studio.
 That's this project.
 It works and you can use it today.
-But there are rough edges, where the experience would be better making product changes.
-One main goal of the this project to get feedback using it - from you - to help shape the product changes.
+But there are some rough edges, where the experience could be better making product changes.
+One goal of this project to get feedback using it - from you - to help shape the product changes.

 **Preview / release stages:** This is when we provide official support.
 This repo will go away, replaced with code in the [dotnet/maui](https://github.com/dotnet/maui), [dotnet/aspire](https://github.com/dotnet/aspire), and other repos.
 Some package names may change.

-Terminology note: The packages here with `Mobile` in the name help support Aspire with any mobile client (e.g., .NET Android, .NET iOS, Uno, Avalonia).
-The packages with `Maui` in the name are MAUI specific functionality.

 ## Sharing feedback

 To report bugs with this code, create an issue on the [Issues](https://github.com/BretJohnson/aspire-mobile/issues) tab.
 PRs are also welcome.

 To share feedback on what you'd like to see for the productized experience, use the [Provide good support for .NET Aspire with MAUI](https://github.com/dotnet/maui/discussions/21064) discussion topic in the MAUI repo.

+Or if you prefer: Twitter: @bretajohnson, Discord: https://aka.ms/dotnet-discord, #maui channel tagging @bretajohnson

 ## Benefits